France heading for worst recession since WWII: minister

-France is likely to see its deepest recession since the end of World War II this year because of the coronavirus crisis, Finance Minister Bruno Le Maire warned on Monday.
+France is facing its deepest recession since the end of World War II because of the widespread lockdown to stem the coronavirus crisis, Finance Minister Bruno Le Maire warned Monday.
 "The worst growth figure in France since 1945 was -2.2 per cent in 2009, after the financial crisis of 2008.
 We will probably be very far beyond -2.2 per cent" this year, Le Maire told a Senate panel.

+That figure was subsequently revised to a drop of 2.9 per cent, and France is likely to do even worse than that, the finance ministry clarified to AFP.
+"It's an indication of the amplitude of the economic shock we're facing," Le Maire said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)